Skip to content

 Role

-Dr Hodgson is the Director of the Centre for the Study of Religion and Conflict (CSRC) at NTU, and Unit of Assessment Co-ordinator for D28 History in preparation for REF 2021.
+Dr Hodgson is Director of the Centre for Research in History, Heritage and Memory Studies at NTU, and has been Unit of Assessment Co-ordinator for D28 History since 2014.
+She is an affiliate member of the ISAAC research centre (Imaging for Art History, Archaeology and Conservation).
 She also sits on the College Research Degrees Committee at NTU.

 She teaches on the following courses and modules: